 After reading the earlier post, the builder, Mazyar Mortazavi, invited me to the (LEED registered and absolutely stunning) sales office.
 I came away convinced that this is not just marketing hype but a real attempt to do a sustainable, healthy building in a competitive and price-sensitive market- a real challenge.
-First of all, Mazyar warmed my heart by defining sustainability as having four aspects:

 -cultural (design a good looking building that fits)

 -social (being urban and part of the fabric of the city)

 -economic ( viable and manageable in the long term)

 He then got technical.
 The toughest nut is air quality, since makeup air is required to replace air lost through bathroom and kitchen exhausts.
 In traditional buildings, this is done by pressurizing the corridors (to keep smells in the apartments and in case of fire, prevent transfer of smoke).
 The air then enters the apartment, through that gap under the entry door, after picking up every bit of dust in the hall carpet and anything that got out of your neighbours' apartment.
 Exhaust air goes straight outside, throwing heated air away. it is a wasteful and dirty process.